Last update Sept. 22, 2017

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-Since the last update we have not found published data in relation to breastfeeding.
+At the time of the last update, we did not find published data in relation to lactation.